Atmosphere: Terrain

-Importance
+Objects that have no atmosphere, or that have only an exosphere, have terrain that is covered in craters.
+Without an atmosphere, the planet has no protection from meteoroids, and all of them collide with the surface as meteorites and create craters.
+For planets with a significant atmosphere, most meteoroids burn up as meteors before hitting a planet's surface.
+When meteoroids do impact, the effects are often erased by the action of wind.

+Fields of study

 From the perspective of a planetary geologist, the atmosphere acts to shape a planetary surface.
 Wind picks up dust and other particles which, when they collide with the terrain, erode the relief and leave deposits (eolian processes).
 Frost and precipitations, which depend on the atmospheric composition, also influence the relief.
 Climate changes can influence a planet's geological history.
 Conversely, studying the surface of the Earth leads to an understanding of the atmosphere and climate of other planets.

 For a meteorologist, the composition of the Earth's atmosphere is a factor affecting the climate and its variations.

-For a biologist or paleontologist, the Earth's atmospheric composition is closely dependent on the appearance of the life and its evolution.
+For a biologist or paleontologist, the Earth's atmospheric composition is closely dependent on the appearance of life and its evolution.
+In astrobiology, the composition of an exoplanet's atmosphere is closely intertwined with the possibility of extraterrestrial life.